huggingface/huggingface_hub/docs/adding-a-library.md

 #### `upload_file`

-The `upload_file` method may be used to upload files to a repository directly on the model hub.
+The `upload_file` method may be used to upload files to a repository directly on the model hub (bypassing git and git-lfs).
 It needs a token, a path to a file, the final path in the repo, as well as the ID of the repo we're pushing to.

 ```python